 I can't open the Agent Builder

-Mozenda can sometimes be falsely identified as malicious by antivirus software.
-If your antivirus software and Mozenda aren't getting along, you may notice the following symptoms:
+The Agent Builder can sometimes be falsely identified as malicious by antivirus software.
+You might notice the following behavior if your antivirus software and the Agent Builder aren't getting along:

 - The Builder opens but nothing shows up in the browser window.